Building a Jurisdictional Approach to Climate Smart, Resilient Agricultural Landscapes in Tocantins

 About

 The Brazilian Cerrado exhibits key challenges associated with rapid agricultural development.
 Nearly 50% of native Cerrado vegetation has already been converted to agriculture.
-Tocantins state contains the largest remaining areas of Cerrado vegetation, 14.4 million ha, but over the past decade had the highest rate of land conversion.
-The remaining natural Cerrado in Tocantins is highly vulnerable: 63% is on private land and 3 million ha can be legally cleared.
+The state of Tocantins contains 13.9 million hectares (ha) of remaining native vegetation.
+Of this total, approximately 9.2 million ha are savanna formations, and 4.7 million ha are forest formations (MapBiomas, 2024).
+The Cerrado Biome accounts for 92% of this native vegetation, with less than 7% classified as part of the Amazon Biome (MapBiomas 2024).
+The remaining natural Cerrado in Tocantins is highly vulnerable: 63% is on private land and 3.6 million ha can be legally cleared according to Environmental Secretariat of Tocantins (Cigma).
 Conflicting views over remaining natural lands have contributed to tense social and political discourse, as agriculturalists view Tocantins as a land of opportunity, while conservationists view Tocantins as a last frontier to be saved from conversion.

-While the threats from agriculture are clear, recent analysis shows that the right agriculture in the right places is essential to achieving the Paris Climate agreement.
-Climate smart farming and grazing can deliver 5.2 gigatons CO2e of annual mitigation by 2030.
-Brazil's agricultural research agency EMBRAPA has developed climate-smart agricultural practices that can contribute directly to these goals.
+While the threats from agriculture are clear, recent analysis show that the right agriculture in the right places is essential to achieving the Paris Climate Agreement The ABC Action Plan establishes a mitigation target of 39.58 million MgCO₂eq for Tocantins for the 2020–2030 period .
+The Brazil's agricultural research agency EMBRAPA has developed climate-smart agricultural practices that can contribute directly to these goals.
 Implementation of these Low Carbon Agriculture practices (ABC by their acronym in Portuguese) has reduced GHG emissions, increased yields, and boosted farm resiliency.
-Widespread adoption of these practices coupled with agricultural expansion into Tocantins's 4 million ha of degraded land and conservation of remaining natural vegetation could demonstrate that climate smart agriculture and conservation together can deliver essential natural climate solutions for people and nature.
+The National ABC Action Plan sets a mitigation target of 1.07 Gt CO₂eq for the 2020–2030 period, which corresponds to roughly 20% of the global mitigation potential 5.2 Gt CO₂eq estimated in the IPCC AR4 assessment.
+Widespread adoption of these practices coupled with agricultural expansion into Tocantins's 1.9 million ha of degraded land (MapBiomas, 2024) and conservation of the state’s remaining natural vegetation could demonstrate that climate smart agriculture and conservation together can deliver essential natural climate solutions for people and nature.

-Unfortunately, this vision of sustainable, climate-smart agricultural development is not being realized due to inter-related factors including:
+Unfortunately, this vision of sustainable, climate-smart agricultural development, together with native vegetation protection and restoration is not being realized due to inter-related factors including:

-Lack of appropriate dialogue forums necessary to explore + align upon alternative visions for agriculture, conservation and sustainable rural development in Tocantins.
-Brazil's NBSAP and the ABC+ 2020-2030 strategy, which feeds into Brazil's NDC, establish national targets for conservation and climate-smart agriculture.
+• Lack of appropriate dialogue forums necessary to explore and align upon alternative visions for agriculture, conservation and sustainable rural development in Tocantins.
+Brazil's NBSAP (National Biodiversity Strategy and Action Plan) and its ABC+ 2020-2030 strategy, which feeds into Brazil's NDC, establish national targets for conservation and climate-smart agriculture.
 However, poor communication and coordination between sectors and levels of government means that local government does not see the potential synergies between policy targets nor have the resources to pursue joint implementation.
 Local stakeholders do not have forums to share the needs and aspirations of their communities and explore collaboration with other sectors.
 Together, these factors fuel further isolation, frustration, reduce cross-sectoral collaboration and stifle progress towards national targets.

-Farmers do not have incentives to change from business-as-usual land-development and farming practices.
+• Farmers lack adequate incentives to move away from business-as-usual land development and agricultural practices, including incentives to restore degraded areas and to conserve native vegetation that they are legally allowed to convert.
 Current farming practices, even if sub-optimal, are typically profitable for farmers and there are no incentives to take risks in implementing new farming practices that could increase yield and profitability and increase soil carbon sequestration and improve crop resilience.
 Farmers with natural vegetation on-farm beyond the requirements of legal compliance have no incentive to conserve.

-This initiative will address these challenges by tackling the following three objectives:
+This initiative addresses these challenges by implementing the following main workstreams: